AgnostiqHQ/covalent/doc/source/getting_started/quickstart/advanced/svm_classification/index.rst

     from joblib import dump

-We reuse the ``load_images`` electron that we created earlier during the pre-processing stages i.e.
+We reuse the ``load_dataset`` electron that we created earlier during the pre-processing stages i.e.

 .. code:: python